-"We (A) (name) and (B) (name), the Chairman and Secretary of FC (Limited), members of and representing the Club, having be en declared winners of the ne Cornwall Senior Cup, and it having been delivered to us by C ornwall Football Associat on, do hereby on behalf of the Club jointly and severally agree to return the cup or tre ophy to the Cornwall Football Association on or before 31st Jan uary.
-If the cup or trophy is lost or damaged whilst under our care we agree to refund to the value or the cost of its thorough re • and insurance by an approved Ins surance Company or Brok er is in place to cover the value of the cup at £"
+"We (A) (name) and (B) (name), the Chairman and Secretary of FC (Limited), members of and representing the Club, having been declared winners of the Cornwall Senior Cup, and it having been delivered to us by Cornwall Football Association, do hereby on behalf of the Club jointly and severally agree to return the cup or trophy to the Cornwall Football Association on or before 31st January.
+If the cup or trophy is lost or damaged whilst under our care we agree to refund to the Cornwall Football Association the amount of its current value or the cost of its thorough repair.
+Further, I confirm that adequate security provision and insurance by an approved Insurance Company or Broker is in place to cover the value of the cup at £."